hmgoalie35/makefile-generator/README.md

   -lang {c++,c}  Use the default configs for the selected language -lib LIB       Libraries (if there are multiple, must be separated by a
                  space)
-  -mode          If specified, user will enter in data via command line
+  -mode          If specified, user will enter in data via command line prompts
 ```

 Any questions feel free to email me at hpittin1@binghamton.edu